Jobs at JYAC

 The JYAC Ranger Coordinator role

-The Martu Ranger Coordinator role also coordinates the Martu Ranger’s training program to assist each ranger build his or her capacity, skills capability and career aspirations to safely, and with good practice, implement the operations work plan and look after on-country infrastructure, transport, plant and equipment that rangers rely on and have responsibility for.
+The Martu Ranger Coordinator role also coordinates the Martu Ranger’s training program to assist each ranger build their capacity, skills capability and career aspirations to safely, and with good practice, implement the operations work plan and look after on-country infrastructure, transport, plant and equipment that Rangers rely on and have responsibility for.

 Aboriginal people are strongly encouraged to apply.